Maputo Protocol: Reservations

 At the Maputo Summit, several countries expressed reservations.
 Tunisia, Sudan, Kenya, Namibia and South Africa recorded reservations about some of the marriage clauses.
 Egypt, Libya, Sudan, South Africa and Zambia had reservations about "judicial separation, divorce and annulment of marriage".
 Burundi, Senegal, Sudan, Rwanda and Libya held reservations with Article 14, relating to the "right to health and control of reproduction".
 Libya expressed reservations about a point relating to conflicts.

 Ratification process

 The protocol was adopted by the African Union on 11 July 2003 at its second summit in Maputo, Mozambique.
 On 25 November 2005, having been ratified by the required 15 member nations of the African Union, the protocol entered into force.

-As of July 2019, out of the 55 member countries in the African Union, 49 have signed the protocol and 42 have ratified and deposited the protocol.
+As of September 2023, out of the 55 member countries in the African Union, 49 have signed the protocol and 44 have ratified and deposited the protocol.
 The AU states that have neither signed nor ratified the Protocol yet are Botswana, Egypt, and Morocco.
-The states that have signed but not yet ratified are Burundi, the Central African Republic, Chad, Eritrea, Madagascar, Niger, the Sahrawi Arab Democratic Republic, Somalia, South Sudan, and Sudan.
+The states that have signed but not yet ratified are Burundi, the Central African Republic, Chad, Eritrea, Madagascar, Niger, Somalia, and Sudan.